-- The Record Live Data screen displays. - 6.
-Put the engine in the operating condition that causes the DTC to set. - If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs. - When the Scan Tool detects a fault that causes a DTC to set, it automatically records and saves approximately 100 frames of Live Data information in its memory for each PID selected.
+- To exit the record function, use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Back, then press the ENTER ← button to return to the Record Live Data menu. - The Record Live Data screen displays. - 6.
+Put the engine in the operating condition that causes the DTC to set. - If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs. - When the Scan Tool detects a fault that causes a DTC to set, it automatically records and saves approximately 100 frames of Live Data information in its memory for each PID selected. - Record Live Data Ready to record.
+Waiting for DTCs.